-You can also see many different types of missiles and rockets and various other aerospace memorabilia.
+You can also see many different types of missiles, rockets, and other aerospace memorabilia.
 The museum sits on 80 acres and has been open since 1976.

-The museum offers guided tours, a great way to learn about the different aircraft and see things you might not otherwise notice.
+The museum offers guided tours, a great way to learn about aircraft and see things you might not otherwise notice.
 Tickets for one day range from $12 – $18, depending on age.

 A typical museum visit will last approximately 3-4 hours.
 The Pima Air and Space Museum is a great place to spend a day if you are interested in aviation or aerospace.